WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Testnet

-A testing environment in which users can obtain and spend satoshis that have no real-world value on a network that is very similar to the Bitcoin mainnet.
+A testing environment in which users can obtain and spend satoshis that have no real-world value on a global network that is very similar to the Bitcoin mainnet.
 :::

 :::details